 Heated arguments at the Supreme Court in newest abortion case

 Inscrutable.
-That is the only to accurately describe the Supreme Court's latest abortion argument Thursday.
+That is the only word to accurately describe the Supreme Court's latest abortion argument Thursday.

 At issue is a clashbetween federal and state law about how pregnant women must be treated in the emergency room.
 Specifically, whether a state may ban medical termination of a pregnancy if the woman's health, but not her life, is in grave danger.